BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 #### Expander Priority

-We’re using cluster-autoscaler with the _expander: priority_.
+We use cluster-autoscaler with the _expander: priority_.
 ASGs will be chosen as:

 1. `spot-nodes-.*`